 The goal is to develop 4-5 AUC every year for the next several years following the same process.

 The process for AUC development was modeled after the RAND/UCLA Appropriateness Method for AUC development, and included a systematic review of evidence followed by development of AUC for various clinical scenarios using a modified Delphi process.
 Additionally, this process strove to adhere to the Institute of Medicine’s standards for developing trustworthy clinical guidance.
 The process included identification of relevant clinical scenarios, a systematic synthesis of available evidence, individual and group ratings of the scenarios using a formal consensus process, and document drafting based on final group ratings and discussions.
+We will also consider relevant published consensus statements by professional medical specialty societies as part of the evidence assessment.

 Society of Nuclear Medicine and Molecular Imaging rigorously attempts to avoid any actual, perceived, or potential conflicts of interest (COIs) that might have arisen as a result of an outside relationship or personal interest of the Expert Workgroup members or of external reviewers used to review specific documents.
 SNMMI also reviews the society-industry relationship policies to ensure that the ensuing process presents no perceived or actual conflicts at the society level.